violasignorile01/ETL/readme.md

 ![csv.png](csv.png)

-The above process was done with both 2018 and 2019 data sets as well
+The above process was done with both 2018 and 2019 data sets as well.

 ## Transform:

 #### The type of transformation needed for this data (cleaning, joining, filtering, aggregating, etc).

-- Cleaned data - dropped NA's
+- Cleaned data - dropped NA's;
-- Inspected column names to find column names that contained the same info across all three years
+- Inspected column names to find column names that contained the same info across all three years;
 - Filtered data - filtered only for columns that we wanted:
 'id','gender','race','country','education_level','undergrad_major','years_coding','dev_type','salary'
 - Renamed columns to be uniform across all 3 years (2017-2019)